brandonleepiercy/gs-interview-prep/01-Start-Here/Concepts.md

     - ### RPCs (XML and JSON) (Remote Procedure Protocol)
         - RPCs are the oldest and simplest type of API used to transfer data.
 They differ only in that the XML-RPC defines standards on how to transfer data in an XML format whereas the JSON-RPC defines how to do the same in a JSON format.
 I assume these are the least secure, but quickest methods.
 These methods are not widely used in professional software development, likely due to security flaws.

 - ### OOP
+    - Object Oriented Programming is a programming paradigm that focuses on objects and classes as the building blocks of an application.
+The building blocks are supposed to be simple and reusable code "blueprints".
+A class would be an abstract blue-print, and the object would represent the specific instance of that class.
+For example, in an open-world video game, a class of objects could be cars.
+The specific object would be something like the car nearest to the player.
+All cars in the game are objects and all of them are extensions of the car class programmed into the game.
+In this example, taking an Object Oriented Programming approach to building this open world game would be to program based around the objects the game is supposed to represent on screen.
+Characters, vehicles, buildings, roads, etc.

+    - Benefits of OOP
+        1. OOP models complex ideas with small, simple, reproducible structures.
+        2. OOP objects can be reused across programs.
+        3. Allows for class specific behavior through polymorphism.
+        4. Easier to debug, features broken typically lead to classes etc. (Is an entire class functioning improperly/ is it just the object).
+        5. Secures information through encapsulation (separation of concerns).

+    - Four Pillars of OOP
+        1. Inheritance - Child classes/objects inherit data and methods from the parent classes.
+This is a foundationational to the reusability of OOP and why it results in much less code.
+        2. Encapsulation - The object contains all the information neccesary for it, and nothing more.
+This provides clean separation of concerns and makes sure the user can see enough, not too much.
+        3. Abstraction - Reducing complicated operations into simple devices by the time it gets to the user.
+For example, a car drives by combustion, gas/air management physics etc. But controls are simplified into gas, brakes, steering wheel.
+Only the neccesities are available and they are simplfied.
+        4. Polymorphism - Designing objects to share behaviors.
+This also means objects can override shared parent behaviors.
+Method overriding and method overloading are the two ways that child methods can overwrite parent methods.

 - ### Multi-Threading
 - ### Testing (Edge Cases)
 - ### The Full-Stack